 - Exalted: This is a Magic or Rare item that also has at least one Tier 6 or 7 affix.

-- Legendary: An item created from combining a Unique with Legendary potential and an Exalted of the same item type.
+- Legendary: An item created from combining a Unique with Legendary potential and an Exalted of the same item type or by leveling up and item with Weaver's Will.
 It maintains the properties of the Unique and adds 1 or more affixes from the Exalted.

 All of these rarities share two things in common.
 They all are connected to a base item with implicit affixes and they all (except for common) have additional affixes beyond the implicits.
 In the next two sections we'll explain how these work.